maropu/datasketches-spark/README.md

 ## TODO

  - Supports automatic function loading when initializing SparkSession (For more details, see SPARK-35380).
- - Supports the other sketch algorithms implemented in Apache DataSketches.
  - Checks performance differences between the built-in funtion and DataSketches ones.

 ## Bug reports